cartheur/M6x09-gcc6809/README.md

 GCC6809 only runs under GNU or POSIX style environments; notably, it will not work under Microsoft Windows.

 Remember that gcc per se doesn’t include an assembler, linker, or any user libraries.
-The assembler and linker are provided along with the compiler tarball (they are in the `as-4.1.0` subdirectory and are a copy of the popular asxxxx cross assembler).
-Building gcc can build and install these tools as well.
+The assembler and linker are provided along with the compiler tarball (they are in the `as-4.1.0` subdirectory and are a copy of the popular `asxxxx` cross-assembler).
+Building `gcc` can build and install these tools as well.

 Libraries are not addressed here; it is possible to use GCC6809 with any libraries at all and provide all of your own support routines.
 A port of the newlib library is available for those who need one, although it is not well tested.